system32149/ctr-documentation/topics/Level/XmlLevel/index.md

 </map>
 ```
 > [!TIP]
 > Internally, the game calls a level as a "map".
-In this website, we will call them as "levels" fron now on.
+In this website, we will call them as "levels" from now on.

 In an XML level, there's a `map` element, which inside has `layer` elements which will be documented below.